A recognition criterion for lax-idempotent pseudomonads: A characterisation of lax-idempotent pseudomonads

 We obtain a $2$-category $\Kan(\mathcal J)_l$ of Kan injectives, lax morphisms and all $2$-cells between them in $\cc$, and a locally full sub-$2$-category $\Kan(\mathcal J)_p \hookrightarrow \Kan(\mathcal J)_l$ containing the same objects but only the pseudomorphisms.

 Given a lax-idempotent pseudomonad $T$ on $\cc$, let $\mathcal U = \{\eta_X \colon X \to TX : X \in \cc\}$.
 This is the associated \emph{left Kan pseudomonad}, in the sense of \cite{MW}.
-Indeed the forgetful $2$-functor $U^T \colon \PTAlg_p \to \cc$ takes its values in Kan-injectives with respect to $\mathcal U$, and furthermore each Kan-injective underlies a pseudo-algebra.
+Indeed the forgetful $2$-functor $U^T \colon \PTAlg_p \to \cc$ takes its values in Kan injectives with respect to $\mathcal U$, and furthermore each Kan injective underlies a pseudo-algebra.
 This is captured by the following result, which builds on the results of \cite{MW}.

 \begin{theorem}[Theorem 2.7 of \cite{DLS}] There is a $2$-equivalence $\PTAlg_p \cong \Kan(\mathcal U)_p$ commuting with the forgetful $2$-functors to the base. \end{theorem}